 Abir Kopty completed her BA at Haifa University in Economic and accountancy.
 She then moved to work in the media and communication field in Palestinian civil society organizations.
 In 2006-2007 she was a Chevening Scholar of the British Council and completed her MA in Political Communication at the City University of London.
 Currently, she is a PhD candidate in the Institute for Media and Communication Studies, Freie Universität Berlin under the supervision of Prof. Dr. Carola Richter.
-Her research interest includes political participation of young generations and the New Media.
+Her research interest includes political participation and the New Media.

 Thesis: Changing Patterns of Political Participation among Palestinian Youth: The Role of Social Media and Online Communications.